 Board of directors

-Ideally, a board will include both management and non-management personnel, each elected for a specific time period.
-Many companies aim to have board members’ terms begin and end at different times to avoid coinciding vacancies and the need to fill multiple positions at once.
+Ideally, a board will include both management and non-management personnel, each elected for a specific period.
+Many companies aim to have board members’ terms begin and end at different times to avoid vacancies and the need to fill multiple positions at once.

 The structure, composition and operating requirements of a board of directors are spelled out in a company’s bylaws.